Modern Dance & Ballet Academy

 Theater Games - Fun improvisation-based class designed to improve students' skill in concentration, creativity, group interaction, and problem solving.
 A background in dance is NOT necessary and students enrolled in this class do not have to be dance students.
 Theater games nurture skill and attitudes that are useful in every aspect of learning and life.
 The games will make students independent problem solvers who are more knowledgeable about themselves.

 Yoga - Teens and adults will enjoy this ancient art form which promotes strength and flexibility, body alignment, and general well being.
-The class is taught by Kerry Ring who is an instructor and student at the Himalayan Institute.
+The class is taught by Nancy Hughes.

 Performance and Choreography Study - In this class parents and dancers will view a short concert dance piece, by a professional choreographer and/or company, on video.
 After viewing the video the class will participate in a series of Aesthetic Education exercises designed to enable the students to create their own choreography based on the movement concepts evident in the dance piece viewed.
 This class is based on the Lincoln Center Aesthetic Education model and has been taught by Miss Lisa during her 10 years with the Arts in Education Institute of WNY, and also in dance programs she created and taught at Buffalo Seminary and Oracle School.